-While it is not yet known if there will be a need for a workers camp to be established for the works, it is probable that there will be a need for additional workers to be bought to the project site for the completion of works.
+While it is not yet known if there will be a need for a workers camp to be established for the works.
+It shall be a decision that will have to be made by the Contractor.
+However, it is probable that there will be a need for additional qualified skilled workers that may not be sourced directly from the communities and to be brought to the project site for the completion of works.
 It is possible that these workers are likely to be from both overseas and from other areas of the SI and the Contractor must therefore be aware of the potential impacts that this influx of outside labour can have on the local community, and manage these impacts and interactions appropriately which includes adherence to the GBV, CAE and HV codes of conduct outlined in Appendix D.

-In terms of the vulnerability of the Noro community to external influences, in the context of Noro and based on the assessment of nearby Munda, these communities can be considered to be low-risk due to the limited scope of the works, the low number of overseas and regional personnel who are likely to be required, ongoing community consultation by the NSS and the easily controlled project site.
-Having said this, the Noro community may still be vulnerable to increased social pressures from any uncontrolled influx of labour.
+In terms of the vulnerability of the Noro community to external influences, in the context of Noro these communities can be considered to be low-risk due to the location of the works and influx of workers from outside Nor. .
+Continuous consultations and information sharing with the communities shall be undertaken.
 Section 7.2.3 provides for mitigation measures against these potential impacts.

-6.3.5 Human Trafficking
+6.3.6 Human Trafficking